saincogt/react-svg-plot/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+I have tested the application both Chrome and FireFox, please let me know if you find any issues.

 ## Full Stack: Offline Coding Exercise Requirements

 Using Vue (or React) with no other third party libraries, write a simple implementation of a Plotter - which when given various drawing commands from within a text area, should be able draw them in real-time onto an SVG element.